dumbnerd08/tiny11builder/README.md

 # tiny11builder

+This fork by dumbnerd08 includes the Microsoft Edge web browser so that you don't need to download your own browser from the microsoft store which requires a microsoft account, one of the reasons why people use Tiny11.

 Scripts to build a trimmed-down Windows 11 image.

 This is a script to automate the build of a streamlined Windows 11 image, similar to tiny11.